JetBrains/Qodana/General/qodana-yaml.md

 ```
 failThreshold: <number>
 ```
-When this number of problems is reached, inspection would do `exit 255`.
+When this number of problems is reached, container would do `exit 255`.
 Could be used to make CI step fail.

 #### Full example
 ```